Report to Stockholders - Peter Robertson 2007

 Opening Remarks and Corporate Overview

-We're pleased you could join us today to hear about our performance in 2005 and how our company is building for the future.
+We're pleased you could join us today to hear about our performance in 2006, how our company is building for the future and how we are committed to creating value for you, our stockholders.

 First, let me introduce our nominees for the Board of Directors.
 Would you please stand as I call your name and remain standing until all have been introduced.